kazkojima/litex-lattice-ecp5-evn/README.md

 ## linux-on-litex-vexriscv

 linux-on-litex-vexriscv/ecp5_evn-sdram-sgmii.patch is a patch to add this kit as the [linux-on-litex-vexriscv](https://github.com/litex-hub/linux-on-litex-vexriscv) target.
-With this patch,
+With this patch, for example,

 ```
 ./make.py --board ecp5_evn --cpu-count 4 --local-ip 10.253.253.95 --remote-ip 10.253.253.8 --build --load
 ```

 will gives a linux capable RV32 SoC with 4 CPUs.
---

 ## Images